Tuesday, January 28, 2014

 I usually start off pretty optimistic.
 I’m fully aware that I’m about to enter a situation that will probably cause me extreme anxiety, yet I still give myself a figurative high five and think “Don’t worry, Brain!
 We got this!
 That thing that happens to us will probably, most definitely, NOT happen this time!”

 But then it does happen.
 It did happen.
 She asked me to type in a colon.
 A colon.
-Children in third world countries know what a colon is, for christ's sake.
+Children in third world countries without computers know what a colon is.
 But for some reason, for me, this task was impossible for my brain to comprehend.
 Reality became overpowered by an irrational, urgent inner voice;

 What is a colon?
 The organ?
 No, the punctuation.
 Holy shit, why can’t I remember what a colon is?
 What does it even look like?
 WHAT IS WRONG WITH YOU?
 SHE'S WAITING FOR YOU TO TYPE A COLON, SHE'S GOING TO THINK YOU'RE COMPLETELY FUCKING STUPID!
 BRAIN, RESPOND TO ME!
 WHAT IS HAPPENING?